jvfresco/react-rubik-cube/README.md

 - Options

-Shuffle: randomly shuffles the cube
+Shuffle: randomly shuffles the cube. <br />
-Solve: traces back all movements to the beginning (there is not a solving algorithm implemented)
+Solve: traces back all movements to the beginning (there is not a solving algorithm implemented).<br />
-Undo: returns back one movement
+Undo: returns back one movement.<br />
-Redo: repeats an undone movement
+Redo: repeats an undone movement.<br />

 ## To do, or improve

-- Winning status recognition
+- Winning status recognition.<br />
-- Implementation of solving algorithms
+- Implementation of solving algorithms.<br />
-- Fix for a bug when changing the axis when dragged in one movement
+- Fix for a bug when changing the axis when dragged in one movement.<br />